• Skip to content

 Silver Award

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 1:35pm, under the COLA, on Wednesday 18th June.
+This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Gold Award

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 1:35pm, under the COLA, on Wednesday 4th June.
+This assembly is planned to occur at 9:30m on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Bronze Medallion

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 1:35pm, under the COLA, on Wednesday 6th August.
+This assembly is planned to occur at 1:35pm on Thursday 28th August, under the COLA.
+Stage 3 students will be presenting an item.
 Parents are cordially invited to attend.

-A morning tea for Term 2 Bronze Medallion recipients will be held in the principal's office at recess on Monday 30th June.
+A morning tea for Term 3 Bronze Medallion recipients will be held in the principal's office at recess on Wednesday 24 September at 11am.

 Silver Medallion

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 1:35pm, under the COLA, on Wednesday 18th June.
+This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Gold Medallion

 These awards will be presented at the next assembly.
-This assembly is planned to occur at 1:35pm, under the COLA, on Wednesday 18th June.
+This assembly is planned to occur at 9:30m on Thursday 18th September, under the COLA.
 Parents are cordially invited to attend.

 Share this: